joeellis/joeellis.github.io/_posts/2017-05-21-streaming-with-ecto.md

 {% endhighlight %}

 Pretty neat, eh?
-Using streams, we created a simple and ordered pipeline to efficiently fetch data, transform it, and write it into a file - 500 records at a time. `Repo.stream/2` is a very handy tool for any situation that needs to deal with large datasets.
-I highly recommend you give it a try if you haven't heard of it before.
+Using streams, we created a simple and ordered pipeline to efficiently fetch data, transform it, and write it into a file - 500 records at a time. `Repo.stream/2` is a very handy tool dealing with large datasets, I highly recommend you give it a try if you haven't heard of it before.